Derived Hecke algebra and cohomology of arithmetic groups: Iwahori-Hecke algebra

-Note that $\mathrm{H}_I$ is free of rank $w$ as a right module over $S[X_*]$ (clear from \eqref{affineweyl}) and $S[X_*]'$ is locally free as a right module over $Z'$ of rank $w$ (this follows from the proof of the Chevalley--Shephard--Todd theorem, even without localizing, since $\ell$ is assumed relatively prime to the order of the Weyl group).
+Note that $\mathrm{H}_I$ is free of rank $w$ as a right module over $S[X_*]$ (clear from \eqref{affineweyl}) and, being finite {\'e}tale, $S[X_*]'$ is \locally free as a right module over $Z'$ of rank $w$.

-So $\mathrm{H}_I'$ is locally free of rank $w^2$ over $Z'$.
-Similarly, $\mathrm{H}_{IK}'$ and $\mathrm{H}_{KI}'$ are locally free of rank $w$ and $\mathrm{H}_K'$ is locally free of rank $1$ as a $Z$-module.
-The obstruction to \eqref{targetmap} being an isomorphism then given (locally on $Z$) by the vanishing of a suitable determinant; it is enough, therefore, to show that \eqref{targetmap} is onto after reducing modulo every maximal ideal of $Z'$.
-Indeed, it will be enough to test at a collection of maximal ideals whose complement has codimension $\geq 2$.
+So $\mathrm{H}_I'$ is \locally free of rank $w^2$ over $Z'$.
+Similarly, $\mathrm{H}_{IK}'$ and $\mathrm{H}_{KI}'$ are \locally free of rank $w$ and $\mathrm{H}_K'$ is locally free of rank $1$ as a $Z'$-module.
+The obstruction to \eqref{targetmap} being an isomorphism then given by the vanishing of a suitable determinant; it is enough, therefore, to show that \eqref{targetmap} is onto after reducing modulo the maximal ideal $\mathfrak{m}'$ of $Z'$.